-Should I be doing Weights or Cardio if my aim is to ‘recompose’?
+Weights vs. Cardio: Which should I be doing if my aim is to ‘recompose’?

 Recomposition is a process of changing your body’s composition – what it is made of.
 80kg at 25% body fat for a man, is a very different picture to the same 80kg at 12%.
 Generally speaking, composition goals tend to be about getting more muscle and less fat into the same or similar weight footprint.